VINEYARDS & PRODUCTION

 14 hectares of vines, divided in 25 small plots …..

-Terre des Dames has conserved the same structure for over 200 years: small plots on different levels, surrounded by ancient stone walls and wild garrigue.
+Terre des Dames has the same structure as 200 years ago: small plots on different levels, surrounded by stone walls and wild scrubland.No pesticides or synthetic fertilizers are applied here.
+For most of the year, natural cover crops stimulates biodiversity and energize the soil.

-Our aim is to preserve the older vineyards: with their deep root system, they are the most resistant to global warming.
-Our oldest vineyard is 100 years old, others between 50 and 70.
-Young vines have been planted in the last ten years.
-For new plantations – we remain faithful to local grape varieties, which are best suited to our climate.
+We take a particular care of our old vineyards: with their deep root system, they are more resistant to global warming.
+Our oldest vine is 100 years old, others are between 50 and 70 years.
+For new plantations, we stay true to local grape varieties, which are best suited to our climate.
+We did not install irrigation to encourage the vines to reach the minerals in deeper layers of the terroir.
+Yields are around 25 hl/hectare.
+The vineyard have been certified organic since 2009(Ecocert).

 THE HARVEST

-Since several years, we only harvest between six and twelve in the morning to preserve the freshness of our grapes.
+Since several years, we harvest only in the early morning to maintain the freshness of our grapes.

-All our grapes are harvested by hand and transported in small crates – we don’t want our grapes to get crushed before arrival in the cellar.
-We are lucky to have all plots directly surrounding our buildings, thus ensuring a very short trajectory with minimal stress for the grapes.
+All our grapes are harvested by hand and transported in small crates to preserve their integrity.
+We are fortunate to have all plots directly surrounding our buildings, thus ensuring a very short transportation to the cellar with minimal stress for the harvest.

-Each box is slowly emptied onto a sorting table, where we take the time necessary to scan grape by grape.
-It is only by close observation, sometimes even tasting, that we know which grapes deserve to enter the cellar: we do not want rot, immature grapes, nor insects or snails.
+Each box is slowly emptied onto a sorting table, where we take the necessary time to scan grape by grape.
+It is only by close observation, sometimes even tasting, that we know which grapes deserve to enter the cellar.

-Only by starting with a perfectly clean product a gentle and natural vinification is possible.
+Only by starting with a pure product is a gentle and natural vinification possible.

 VINIFICATION